JumpmanYouKnow/PythonNotes/Analysis of a few models.md

 ### 3. GradientBoostingRegressor
 It also a good model to use,  it is able to handle all kinds of data type flexibly.
+It's a good replacement for OLS when amount of variables is large.

 ### 4. LASSO